dinakidane/coffee-lovers/README.md

 - Logged in users are able to see this so they can add comments

+### Comments

 ![Comments](/static/images/comments.png)

 - Comments are available to see for users and non users.

-- A logged in user is only able to see a delete button on their own comment
+- A logged in user is only able to see a delete and edit button on their own comment

 - Any visitor of the site is able to see the name of the user, as well as the date and time it was posted